A Secret Ingredient to Get Things Done

 Don’t let your feelings dictate what you share (or avoid sharing).
 That is a big problem for most relationships, and it reduces the impact of being an AP.
 So, look for facts, not opinions on how you or others feel, and see their behavior and actions.
 Find opportunities to observe them in action as they interact with their peers, subordinates, and supervisors.

-Sometimes people will not share as much with you about someone unless they know it is acceptable.
+Sometimes, people will only share as much with you about someone else if they know it is acceptable.
 So, ask your partner for a letter of permission you can give those you interview.
 It could be as simple as: “I am _____’s AP.
 They want to improve ____.
-Here's their OK to talk to you to see if you had any suggestions on how they could improve.
+Here's their OK to talk to you to see if you have any suggestions on how they could improve.
 What two suggestions would you give?
 What about them would you like to see more or less of?"

 Make it reciprocal